mathieuSauvage/MayaFluidTextureViewer/README.md

-* **view texture rotate**, **view texture scale**, **view texture origin**, **view implode**, **view texture time** for all these parameters, if "on" then the source fluid texture parameter will be used by the viewer. if "off" then the viewer will use the corresponding default value.
+* **view texture rotate**, **view texture scale**, **view texture origin**, **view implode**, **view texture time** for all these parameters, if "on" then the source fluid texture parameter will be used by the viewer. if "off" then the viewer will display the corresponding default value.

 * **texture gain** the viewer fluid texture gains (opacity)